noaner/edurange-server/INSTRUCTORS.md

 username and password, and you will need to be a member of the edurange group or the edu fac group.
 In the future, we will provide a form on this website for you to request access, but for now send e-mail.
-Once

-you have an account, the URL to sign in will be https://edurange.signin.aws.amazon.com/ console
+Once you have an account, the URL to sign in will be https://edurange.signin.aws.amazon.com/ console
 After you login to the console, you can navigate to EC2.

 At the upper right, there will be a dropdown tab for the different AWS centers.
-You want East (N Virginia) and you should see a heading called
-Resources
-.
-Under that, click on the link to
-Running Instances
-.
-You
-should see a list of instances.
-You want one of the instructor instances, e.g. locasto-instructor.
+You want East (N Virginia) and you should see a heading called Resources.
+Under that, click on the link to Running Instances.
+You should see a list of instances.
+You want one of the instructor instances, e.g. locasto-instructor.1.
-1.
 Starting the instructor machine: Scroll down to Locasto-Instructor machine.
 Look at its instance status.
 If it is ”running” then it will have an external IP address and you can login to it.
 You can login to this VM with the credentials ubuntu/edurange12.
 If it is stopped, then click on the box next to the